zmsy/zmsy.github.io/content/recipes/scrub-jay/index.md

 cookTime: PT10M
 prepTime: PT05M
 totalTime: PT15M
-draft: true
 ---

 A beautiful vinegar reduction sauce can be the absolute star of an savory dish; retaining some its hallmark sour flavor, but taking on a sweeter and more viscous form.
 It adds a tart counterpoint to an otherwise rich meal.

 In the Scrub-Jay, a vinegar reduction plays a similar role, but is used to add some additional character to a normally dark and spirit-forward drink.
-The end result is a well-rounded, savory take on an old-fashioned that give it a unique
+The end result is a well-rounded, savory take on an old-fashioned that give it a distinctly unique appeal.

 ## Making the Reduction